Skip to main content

 An example, completed record configuration is shown here:

-Be sure to check your CNAME for this behavior if your domain doesn't validate initially.
+Be sure to check your CNAME for this behaviour if your domain doesn't validate initially.

 Below is an example of the CNAME values under the HOST column as they are displayed and how you will need to enter them into your DNS management with one of these providers: